CinemaTechnic Lens Profiles – Carl Zeiss Super Speed Cine Prime Lenses

 Carl Zeiss High Speed lenses, commonly called Super Speed in the U.S. and U.K. introduced the largest aperture available for cinematography in a complete lens series, f1.2, a full half-stop larger opening than f1.4.

 Carl Zeiss was not the first to introduce a high speed lens series.
-Canon had already introduced the K-35 cine lenses about a year before.
+Canon had already introduced the K-35 cine lenses.
 Zeiss was the first to introduce a high speed lens series where all focal lengths were specifically designed as cine lenses, and with the second generation, where all lenses were f1.2.

 With the exception of a few specialized lenses, such as the Panavision 50mm T1.0, and Hawk’s recently introduced T1.0 series, this is the largest “fastest” aperture offered in cinematographic lenses.